When is Trust on TV in the UK? Who's in the cast? What's it about?

 When is Trust on TV?

-Trust will also be available as a boxset on BBC iPlayer with all ten episodes from Wednesday 12th September onwards.
+Trust has also been released as a boxset on BBC iPlayer with all ten episodes available from Wednesday 12th September onwards.

 What is Trust about?